systemslab/popper-paper/main.md

 when we consider how users deal with durability concerns.

-At the bottom of Figure 2 are shown a set of storage targets that can be used for managing persistent checkpoints of GassyFS. **TODO**: talk about volatility.
+At the bottom of Figure 2 are shown a set of storage targets that can be used for managing persistent checkpoints of GassyFS.
+Given the volatility of memory, durability and consistency are handled explicitly by selectively copying data across file system boundaries.
 Finally, GassyFS supports a form of file system federation that allows checkpoint content to be accessed remotely to enable efficient data sharing between users over a wide-area network.

-In subsequent sections we describe several experiments and detail how we obtained the baselines.
-The key in reproducibility is to reproduce the baselines!
+In subsequent sections we describe several experiments run on GassyFS and detail how we obtained baselines.

 ## Experiment 1: GassyFS vs. TempFS